kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 # Modules

-The following are the modules that are in development.
-The module implementations can be found in their respective folders.
+The following are the modules that are in development for our proposed system.
+Their implementations can be found in their respective folders.
 1. Speed Detection of Ground Vehicles in Birdview datasets

 _We use Yolo-V8 for tracking Ground Vehicles in Birdview trajectory datasets, followed by speed detection of the corresponding vehicles_